The Black Hole in Our Gospel

-Like Jesus, you can become a living notebook for the promises of God.
+Like Jesus, we can become a living notebook for the promises of God.
 Promises are for believers, i.e. people who believe them!
 Watch a person with the Word of God in his mouth and heart — he or she is like the phenomenon of nuclear fusion inside a star.
 Only there is no supernova, nor fizzling out, for

 Even as Jesus is, so are we in this world.

 If you missed the “prequel” to this article, His Word Enfleshed, check it out.